The Air Canada Annual Worldwide Companion Pass is granted upon meeting a certain spending threshold on the premium Aeroplan credit cards.

 Use eUpgrades for Premium Economy or Business Class

-That brings us to the final way to boost your value from the Companion Pass, which is aligned with the same tactic over on the Buddy Pass too: use the voucher to book two Latitude Economy fares at a heavily discounted rate for the second passenger, and then apply Air Canada eUpgrades to fly in premium economy or business class instead.
+That brings us to the final way to boost your value from the Companion Pass: use the voucher to book two Latitude Economy fares at a heavily discounted rate for the second passenger, and then apply Air Canada eUpgrades to fly in premium economy or business class instead.

-Consider a couple who wants to fly business class from Toronto to London for a week in February 2022.
-The cheapest business class fare clocks in at $6,152 round-trip, so it would be $12,354 for two passengers.
+Consider a couple who wants to fly business class from Montreal to London for a week in September.
+The cheapest business class fare clocks in at $6,384 (CAD) round-trip, so it would be $12,768 (CAD) for two passengers.

-Let’s imagine both travellers have earned Aeroplan 25K status from this year’s $10,000 spend for status promotion, and therefore hold 25 eUpgrade credits in each of their accounts.
+Let’s imagine both travellers have earned Aeroplan 25K status, and therefore hold 25 eUpgrade credits in each of their accounts.

-That gives them enough eUpgrades to confirm an instant upgrade from economy class (Latitude) to business class on both legs of their journey, which would cost 11 eUpgrade credits per person per direction based on the eUpgrades chart.
+That gives them enough eUpgrades to confirm an instant upgrade from Economy (Latitude) to business class on both legs of their journey, which would cost 11 eUpgrade credits per person per direction based on the eUpgrades chart.

-Now, you might be wondering: couldn’t the couple simply redeem Aeroplan points for their flights instead, and avoid paying a meaningful sum of cash, let alone $4,482?
+Now, you might be wondering: couldn’t the couple simply redeem Aeroplan points for their flights instead, and avoid paying a meaningful sum of cash, let alone $5,138 (CAD)?